 13. THERE ARE AT LEAST A BILLION TREES IN CANADA

 Actually, that’s not even close.

 Canada has so much forest that it could fill entire countries (like half of Europe) with trees and would still not run out.
-For your inner nerd, check out the very cool Canada’s forest in numbers infographic.

 I expected Canada to be very tree-ish but I’ve never seen this many trees in my life.
 And I’ve never seen logging operations and logging yards like I have in Canada.
 But I’ve been to packed Banff National Park and along the Icefields Parkway now, so I understand.
 You need trees to keep all those toilet-seeking, toilet paper-eating tourists happy.

 But regardless, in autumn, the forests and trees look spectacular!

 There were a whole heap of other weird and wonderful things we noticed (and later had to quiz our Canadian friends about) but these are the ones that still stick in my memory.
 Makes me curious to know what people go huh?! about in Australia!